youyanggu/covid19_projections/estimating-true-infections-revisited.md

 To conclude, we presented a simple heuristic that estimates the true prevalence of COVID-19 infections in a region.

-Using this methodology, we found that the prevalence is roughly equal in the US during June/July and during in March/April (peak of ~300,000 new infections/day).
+Using this methodology, we found that the peak prevalence is roughly equal in the US during June/July and during in March/April (peak of ~300,000 new infections per day).
 However, the implied fatality rate is lower in June/July (~0.4% IIFR) than in March/April (~1% IIFR).

 While this is by no means a comprehensive study, we hope this work can help other scientists and researchers better understand the changing dynamics of this disease over time.